Washington Singer: Personal life

 Singer lived at Steartfield House, Paignton (now the Palace Hotel).
 He married his first wife, Blanche Wills-Hale, in 1887.
 On 21 July 1915 he married Ellen Mary Longsdon, widow of Alfred Allen Longsdon, who had been drowned at Le Havre while driving his ambulance earlier that year.
 On 25 July 1927 they adopted Mary's youngest son, Grant Allen (Longsdon), in the name of Grant Allen Singer (1915–1942).

 He was Sheriff of Wiltshire in 1924.

 Norman Court

 In 1903, Singer purchased Norman Court, West Tytherley, Hampshire, an 18th-century country house with a 20000 acre estate that included the Hampshire parishes of Buckholt and Frenchmoor, and in Wiltshire the village of West Dean and parts of Farley and Pitton.
-The estate was inherited by his son Grant but he was killed in action during World War II at the 1942 Second Battle of El Alamein while serving with the Royal Armoured Corps, 10th Royal Hussars.
+The estate was inherited by his son Grant, who was killed in action during World War II at the 1942 Second Battle of El Alamein while serving with the Royal Armoured Corps, 10th Royal Hussars.

 Sold by his widow in 1952, Norman Court was the home of the private Norman Court Preparatory School from 1955 until 2012.
 In 2021 Norman Court reopened as a training and educational centre.Norman Court training and Education Centre.
 From 2013-2019 it has housed Montessori school.
 The building was recorded as Grade II* listed in 1986.

-He died in his sleep in February 1934, in Torquay.
+He died in his sleep in February 1934, in Torquay, Devon.